 Program changes for low estrogen PMS.
 Here are suggestions to modify a development program if you have low estrogen symptoms:

 1. Diet: Be sure to eat red meat at least twice weekly.
 Also, be sure to have animal protein on a daily basis, and preferably twice daily.
 Strictly avoid all fruit, all juices, all raw salads, and all sweets of any kind, as these weaken the glands.
 Reducing fat in the diet, such as that found in dairy products, may help a little as well.

 2. Add Limcomin from Endomet Labs in Phoenix, Arizona.
 You may vary the dose from 3-12 per day.
 If you are already taking this product, which tends to raise the sodium/potassium ratio, then double or even triple your dose for a few days and see if you feel better.

 4. Extra B-complex, vitamin E or copper.
 Some women may need extra B-complex vitamins at this time, or about 400 iu of extra vitamin E. In rare cases, extra copper is helpful.
 Save this remedy for last, however, as most women are slow oxidizers and have too much copper in their tissues.

 These changes for either high or low estrogen types of menstrual difficulties may seem complex.
-However, they usually work well and the need for them will diminish as a young woman becomes healthier by continuing with her nutritional balancing program.
+However, they usually work well and the need for them will diminish as a young woman becomes healthier by continuing with her development program.